 2. Know How Many Sprays the Pepper Canister Holds

-Keep a running tally in your head when using the non-lethal weapon against an attacker.
+Keep a running tally in your head when using a non-lethal weapon against an attacker.

 3. Do Not Allow the Attacker to Get Any Closer Than 10 Feet